ynbonvayage/CS6120_final_project/README.md

-Here is the final, clean `README.md` content in English, with all citation tags removed, ready for you to copy and paste.

----

 # 📖 Memoir for Seniors: Oral History Dialogue and Memoir System

 This project aims to transform the unstructured transcripts of seniors' oral histories into structured data and emotionally rich, long-form memoirs by integrating Natural Language Processing (NLP), Large Language Models (LLM), and Affective Computing.